MetaMask/keyring-api/docs/architecture.md

 - **Snap**: A Snap that implements the Keyring API to manage the user's accounts, and to handle requests that use these accounts.

-- **Snap Dapp**: The Snap's UI component that allows the user to interact with the Snap to manage accounts and requests.
+- **Snap Companion Dapp**: The Snap's UI component that allows the user to interact with the Snap to manage accounts and requests.

-## Account creation
+## Snap installation

 The account creation flow is the initial process that a user will encounter when using a keyring Snap.
-It can be triggered by the "Add Snap account" button in the accounts list or by the Snap dapp.
+It can be initiated by the "Add account Snap" button in MetaMask's accounts list or by the Snap companion dapp.

 ```mermaid
 sequenceDiagram